 Low-Stress Livestock Handling

-- If livestock are handled in an ethical, humane, livestock-centered, psychologically-oriented, behaviorially-correct method based on mutual communication and understanding (for more information visit Stockmanship Journal)
+If livestock are handled in an ethical, humane, livestock-centered, psychologically-oriented, behaviorally-correct method based on mutual communication and understanding (for more information visit Stockmanship Journal)

 USDA Certified Organic

 If the operation complies with the USDA National Organic Program regulations and bears Organic certification